faq for potential penn mstp applicants

 Offers of admission come with full funding which consists of tuition, health insurance, most fees, a $2,000 relocation cost and a stipend ($37,000 for 2022-23).
 In addition, the program provides reimbursement for dental and vision coverage through the University.
 This funding support remains in effect for the entire duration of the program, as long as the student remains in good standing.
 Financial support for these funding packages is derived from the Medical Scientist Training Program grant funded by the National Institute of General Medical Sciences of the NIH, the University of Pennsylvania School of Medicine, private foundation funds, faculty research grants and other sources.

 In some cases, candidates for graduate programs outside of Biomedical Graduate Studies and Bioengineering may receive an offer of admission with a less comprehensive funding package.
 In extremely rare situations, it is also possible that a candidate to one of the programs above would receive an alternative funding offer.

-We regularly interview and admit candidates in the following 11 programs: the 7 groups in Biomedical Graduate Studies (traditional basic science groups, as well as computational biology and epidemiology), Bioengineering, Anthropology, History & Sociology of Science, and Health Care Management & Economics.
+We currently have students enrolled in the following 12 programs: the 7 groups in Biomedical Graduate Studies (traditional basic science groups, as well as computational biology and epidemiology), Bioengineering, Anthropology, Chemistry, History & Sociology of Science, and Health Care Management & Economics.